Uromastyx (Uromastyx sp.)

 Feeding Your Uromastyx

-Uromastyx are true herbivores, which means that they need an entirely plant-based diet to get the nutrition that their bodies need.
+Uromastyx are herbivores, which means that they need a primarily plant-based diet to get the nutrition that their bodies need.
 How often and how much they need to eat depends on age.
 Juvenile uromastyx should be fed daily, as much as they can eat.
 Adults should be fed 4-5x/week.

 The key to providing a healthy, balanced diet for your uromastyx is VARIETY!
 Here is a quick list of safe, nutritious vegetables to get you started: